Virtual assistant

 - SAPHIR Modularis MTW IE koax 1.5 BM – 95142

-Available accessories: extension (if too far from the wall) and decorative cover
+Available accessories: extension pipe (if too far from the wall) and decorative ring

 Mounting Guide: Saphir Modularis surface-mounted